William-Howard/Project-1/README.md

 - Area of a Cylinder
 - Volume of a Cylinder

-# How did you do make this exactly?
+# How did you make this exactly?

 **1.** When you first open up the Python module, it is important to import 'from math import pi'.
 By doing this, we are able to import the necessary tools to help create the partcicular equations and symbols for the math problems.